clean-code-craft-tcq-2/tdd-buckets-SuchithaNM/README.md

 Establish quality parameters:

 - What is the maximum complexity (CCN) per function?
-CCN 5 and create corresponding yml in the `.github/workflows` folder
+CCN limit is 5
-- How many lines of duplicate code will you tolerate?  the number of lines is 3 and create corresponding yml in the `.github/workflows` folder
+- How many lines of duplicate code will you tolerate?  the number of lines is 3
 - Ensure 100% line and branch coverage at every step.
 Include the coverage yml in the workflows.

 Adapt/adopt/extend the `yml` files from one of your previous workflow folders.